VILLASframework/documentation/node/Configuration.md

 }
 ```

-There are multiple diffrent type of nodes.
+There are different type of nodes available.
 But all types have the following settings in common:

 ## type ("socket" | "fpga" | "file" | "ngsi" | "websocket" | "shmem") {#node-config-node-type}